 April: Governor Brown certifies the event center as an Environmental Leadership Project.

-Other elements of the project that faced similarly close scrutiny and went on to win overwhelming approval include: the San Francisco Municipal Transportation Agency Board, which granted its approval related to transportation funding on Nov.
-3, 2015; CCII, which approved the design for development amendments for the project and major phase, including basic concept and schematic design, on Nov.
-3, 2015; the Office of Community Investment and Infrastructure’s executive director who approved the secondary use findings on Nov.
-3, 2015; the San Francisco Planning Commission, whose approval related to design review of the project’s office buildings on Nov.
-5, 2015; the Board of Supervisors’ Budget and Finance Committee, which recommended approval of transportation funding on Nov.
-9, 2015; the San Francisco Public Utilities Commission, which granted vacation of easements on Nov.
-10, 2015; the San Francisco Entertainment Commission, which granted an entertainment permit on Nov.
-10, 2015; San Francisco Public Works, which approved the tentative subdivision map on Nov.
+November and December: City agencies award crucial approvals including: The San Francisco Municipal Transportation Agency Board granted its approval related to transportation funding on Nov.
+3, 2015; Commission on Community Investment and Infrastructure approved the design for development amendments for the project and major phase, including basic concept and schematic design, on Nov.
+3, 2015; the Office of Community Investment and Infrastructure’s executive director approved the secondary use findings on Nov.
+3, 2015; the San Francisco Planning Commission approved related to design review of the project’s office buildings on Nov.
+5, 2015; the Board of Supervisors’ Budget and Finance Committee recommended approval of transportation funding on Nov.
+9, 2015; the San Francisco Public Utilities Commission granted vacation of easements on Nov.
+10, 2015; the San Francisco Entertainment Commission granted an entertainment permit on Nov.
+10, 2015; San Francisco Public Works approved the tentative subdivision map on Nov.
 12, 2015; the Board of Supervisors upheld its tentative subdivision map and rejected an appeal on Dec.
-8, 2015; the San Francisco Board of Appeals, which denied appeals and granted a place of entertainment permit on Dec.
-9, 2015, and affirmed the Planning Commission’s design approval on February 24, 2016; and the Board of Supervisors, which gave final approval to transportation related funding, vacation of easements, and delegation of public infrastructure acceptance on Dec.
+8, 2015; the San Francisco Board of Appeals denied appeals and granted a place of entertainment permit on Dec.
+9, 2015, and affirmed the Planning Commission’s design approval on February 24, 2016; and the Board of Supervisors gave final approval to transportation related funding, vacation of easements, and delegation of public infrastructure acceptance on Dec.
 15.

 # # #